As a growing brand, the last thing you want is to be guilty of web design mistakes when launching an online presence.

 You’ll have an easier time ranking for longer keyword phrases than short ones, and it will likely bring you more relevant leads.

-For example: instead of “kitchen renovation“, try “how much does a kitchen renovation cost“.
+Instead of “kitchen renovation“, try this: “how much does a kitchen renovation cost“.

-That specific user may be looking at pricing already–important information that you can provide to help start the relationship.
+That specific consumer may be looking at pricing already–important information that you can provide to help start the relationship with your brand.

 Post Quality Content Regularly

 A stale website will not build the strongest relationships with potential or repeat customers.
 You must offer unique, informative and fresh content.
 This frequent, quality content is now highly valuable as an SEO practice.